Factors That Make Your Household Insurance Expensive

 If this is not the case, it is likely that a detailed structural engineer's report will be required.
 The underwriter will require the structural engineer to comment on specific areas including information on:

-• Year of construction.
-This information helps to gain understanding of the type of foundation the property has.
+- Year of construction.
+This information helps to gain an understanding of the type of foundation the property has.

-Where underpinning has been carried out under the guidance and control of a structural engineer, this will usually be considered favorably by the underwriter as the household insurance risk should have been reduced for that property, even though the risk of subsidence for the area in general may be considered high.
+Where underpinning has been carried out under the guidance and control of a structural engineer, this will usually be considered favourably by the underwriter as the household insurance risk should have been reduced for that property, even though the risk of subsidence for the area, in general, may be considered high.
 Terms offered could include an increase in premium and/or a larger deductible.

 Tenanted property presents a higher household insurance risk as, generally, it is considered that tenants are not likely to look after the property as well as the owner/occupier.